 Access: If you would like a copy of the access statement for this cottage please call the team on 0344 800 2070.

-Garden: There is a roof terrace adjacent to the kitchen with outdoor seating and steps leading down into a medium sized, lawned garden with wire fencing between the garden and open fields and woodland.
+Garden: There is a roof terrace adjacent to the kitchen with outdoor seating and steps leading down into a medium sized, lawned garden that opens out to fields and woodland.

 Location: The cottage is located near a busy A road and on a working farm.